- I don’t want to go all the way back to the Big Bang, but I’m going to go back …

 - You are one of the wealthiest people in America, but you keep a fairly low profile.
 I know that you are a known entity in Houston, but outside of Houston there may not be a lot of people who know who Rich Kinder is.
 Is that by design?

 - I’m wondering what led you to leave these corporate jobs, these safe and steady corporate jobs, and decide to become owner-operators.
 It’s a pretty big leap.
+We had really successful long-standing careers in the corporate world.
+I was in finance, Dana was in marketing.
+Entrepreneurship was always a really big goal of ours.

 - Does that idea feel true to your life experience right now?